Cj-Mayer/cj-mayer.github.io/README.md

 Welcome to my Introduction Portfolio website.

-Ultimately, the goal of this introduction portfolio website is to create a compelling online presence that showcases my skills and experience, and assist me in achieving my career goals.
+The goal of this introduction portfolio website is to create a compelling online presence that showcases my skills and experience, and assist me in achieving my career goals.